-How strong is your weakest link in the cold food chain?
+How strong is the weakest link in your cold food chain?

 Most consumers don’t give a second thought to how their cold food reaches their homes.
 They rely on companies to do their due diligence, which offers peace of mind, brand loyalty and a healthy population.